ramlaxman/Tech-Writer-Portfolio/Developer and Configuration Guides/Python packages for nagios and puppet.md

-# Python Packages Required to install Nagios and Puppet
+# Installing Python Packages of Nagios and Puppet

+### About This Guide
-This guide will help you to install Nagios plugin both for Python 2.7.x and 3.5.x.
+This guide will help you to install client-side version of Nagios and Puppet Python packages on Windows Operating System.
+It'll help you to access these services from Python interface.

-Assuming you've already downloaded, Puppet VM and followed setup instructions Puppet VM password root amo.paton

-Installation of nagiosplugin 1.2.4:
+### Prerequisites
-- Operating System: `Windows 7 SP1 64 bits`
+- Operating System: `Windows 7 SP1 x64 Architecture`
-- Python Version: `2.7.x 32 bits` and `3.5.x 64 bits`
+- Python Version: `3.7.11 x64 bits`
 - Installation mode: `pip`

-Make sure following
-For python 2.7, C:\Python27\python.exe
-For python 3.5, C:\Python35\python3.exe

-For nagiosplugin installation, Python 2.7
+### **Nagios**

+Nagios is an essential part for monitoring in DevOps lifecycle.
+It is an software monitoring tool that helps to monitor, alert and resolve problems of infrastructural devices and application before they can affect customers and businesses.

+### Installation:

+To install `nagiosplugin`,

-`C:\> python -m pip install nagiosplugin`
+`C:\> python -m pip install nagiosplugin==1.3.2`

-For nagiosplugin installation, Python 3.5

-C:\>pip install nagiosplugin
+### **Puppet**
+Puppet is an essential part for automation in DevOps lifecycle.
+It is an infrastructural automation tool which helps to manage and complex workflows and configuration of servers.

-To install check_puppet_agent (mind with the underscores)
+To install `check_puppet_agent`,

-Install wheel with pip, for Python 2.7:

-C:>pip install check_puppet_agent-1.0.0-py2.py3-none-any.whl

-Install wheel with easy_install(provided you have setuptools already installed), For Python 3.5:

-This procedure auto detects the Python 3.5 (if set in Environmental Variables)

-C:>easy_install -z check_puppet_agent-1.0.0-py3.5.egg
+`C:\> python -m pip install check_puppet_agent`

+where `-m` targets to install package for specific executable python file.

+With these steps, we have completed installation of Nagios and Puppet packages.